3243. Shortest Distance After Road Addition Queries I

 Solution 1: BFS

-First, we establish a directed graph $\textit{g}$, where $\textit{g}[i]$ represents the list of cities that can be reached from city $i$.
-Initially, each city $i$ has a one-way road leading to city $i + 1$.
+We first build a directed graph $\textit{g}$, where $\textit{g}[i]$ represents the list of cities that can be reached from city $i$.
+Initially, each city $i$ has a one-way road to city $i + 1$.

 Finally, we return the answer array.

-Time complexity is $O(q \times (n + q))$, and space complexity is $O(n + q)$.
+The time complexity is $O(q \times (n + q))$, and the space complexity is $O(n + q)$.
 Here, $n$ and $q$ are the number of cities and the number of queries, respectively.